 Hike up and ski down.
-Our three day ski touring camp epitomizes the phrase 'earn your turns.’
+Our three day guided and coached ski touring camp epitomizes the phrase 'earn your turns.’
 With no lift or lines, you can truly embrace the access, beauty and adventure human powered skiing will take you on.

 This camp is geared for skiers who have skied powder before and are looking to improve.
 We provide the coaching on how to handle the uphill travel, gear transitions and skiing un-groomed steep terrain with confidence.
 It is ok to be nervous, as long as you bring some experience in powder, a willingness to improve your off-piste skiing and a strong level of physical fitness.

 Our all ladies, ski touring, adventure camp is the best opportunity to ski deep untouched snow, while also learning tips and tricks to make the touring easier and going down effortless and MORE fun!

 Check out our: Skills Reference Guide